Battle rages in Ukraine town; Russia shakes up its military

 Ukrainian President Volodymyr Zelenskyy weighed in Wednesday in his nightly video address: “Now the terrorist state and its propagandists are trying to pretend that some part of our city of Soledar – a city that was almost completely destroyed by the occupiers – is allegedly some kind of Russia’s achievement.”
 He said Ukrainian forces in the area are holding out against the Russians.

-Soledar, known for salt mining and processing, has little intrinsic value but it lies at a strategic point 10 kilometers (six miles) north of the city of Bakhmut, which Russian forces want to surround.
+Soledar, known for salt mining and processing, has little intrinsic value but it lies at a strategic point 6 miles north of the city of Bakhmut, which Russian forces want to surround.

 Taking Bakhmut would disrupt Ukraine’s supply lines and open a route for the Russians to press toward Kramatorsk and Sloviansk, Ukrainian strongholds in Donetsk province.